pedropaulofb/laderr/documentation/specification.md

    - For example, if a `scenario` attribute is missing, it defaults to `"operational"`.

 3. **Implicit Relationships are Derived**
-   - Many relations between constructs are inferred instead of being explicitly defined by the user.
+   - Many relations between ScenarioComponents are inferred instead of being explicitly defined by the user.
    - Examples:
      - **Protection**: If an entity has a capability that disables a vulnerability in another entity, the **protects** relation is inferred.
      - **Threats**: If an entity has a capability that exploits a vulnerability, the **threatens** relation is inferred.